jaraxasoftware/devops-sysops-questions/README.md

 #### [[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

-* What is the name and the UID of the administrator user?
 * Which command will show you free/used memory?
 Does free memory exist on Linux?
-* How to get all environment variables and how can you use them?
 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?
 * What command will show the available disk space on the Unix/Linux system?
 * What commands do you know that can be used to check DNS records?